 Food grown in the beautiful villages of Mustang conjure up images of majestic isolated mountains and clear blue skies, and now find their way hundreds of miles away in a concrete building of Kathmandu where an online based store called Thasang Bari sells kiwis, walnuts, apples, buckwheat flour and more.

 Diksha Gauchan, the keeper of Thasang Bari, has a precious relationship with her hometown in Mustang.
-Travelling back to the country after eight years in Florida, United States with a degree in Fine Arts, Diksha started Thasang Bari just a little over a year ago.
+Travelling back to the country after eight years in Florida, United States, Diksha started Thasang Bari just a little over a year ago.
 In this segment of WOW, we talk about her venture.

 What does Thasang Bari mean and what led you to initiate it?